seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part3-Layout.md

 Everything disappeared and reloaded.

-Modern applications do not work this way.
+Modern applications don't behave this way.

-Consider:
+Think about:

 * Gmail
 * Notion